Battle of St. Matthew's Day

 The Battle of Matthew's Day (Madisepäeva lahing) was fought near Viljandi (probably in Vanamõisa) on 21 September 1217 during the Livonian Crusade.
-The adversaries were the Sword Brethren (a German Crusading order) with their recently converted Livonian and Latgalian allies versus an army of 6000 Estonian men from different counties, led by Lembitu, who had attempted to unify the Estonians.
+The adversaries were the Sword Brethren (a German Crusading order) with their recently converted Livonian and Latgalian allies versus an army of 6,000 Estonian men from different counties, led by Lembitu, who had attempted to unify the Estonians.
 The Germans won, although the converted Livonian chieftain Caupo of Turaida died.
 Lembitu was also killed, and many other Estonians were forced to convert.

+Prelude to the Battle

+Military Situation in the Year 1217

+Following the end of the Turaida truce and the resumption of hostilities, by 1217 the Livonian Brothers of the Sword, based in Riga, along with Bishop Albert and their supporting Latgalian and Livonian allies, had forced the elders of Ugandi, Sakala, Järvamaa, and Soontagana to recognize their authority.

+Disturbed by these conquests, the princes of the Novgorod Republic and the Principality of Pskov, who considered Ugandi part of their sphere of influence, launched a military campaign together with their Saaremaa, Harjumaa, and Sakala allies against the stronghold of Otepää and the forces of Riga and Ugandi who had fortified themselves there.
+After a prolonged siege, the stronghold surrendered, and according to the resulting peace agreement, the forces of the order and the bishop were to withdraw from Ugandi.
+Control was also lost over other territories in Estonia that had previously been conquered.